3 Ways BrightWork Makes Task Management Easier in SharePoint

 The portfolio reporting capabilities in BrightWork mean that when a team member makes an update, all the reports are done.
 Those changes will roll-up to all dashboards that report on that work so you can spend more time productively working the project!

-Editor’s Note: This post was originally published in 2016 and has updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in 2016 and has been updated for freshness, accuracy, and comprehensiveness.

 Billy is a graduate of the Villanova School of Business and holds a Master’s degree from National University of Ireland, Galway.
 Outside of BrightWork, he enjoys reading, trying to golf, and walking his pug named Nova.